krbe9202/assembly_evaluation/README.md

 # assembly_evaluation
-Workflows for evaluating genome assemblies
+Workflows for evaluating genome assemblies in spruce project.